Adapting, Fast and Slow: On Few-Shot Transportability of Compositions: Circuit Transportability

-As seen in \Cref{ex:beyond-module-TR}, the domain discrepancies structure may be more complicated in the sequential setting, allowing a match between mechanisms from different positions $i,i'$ and across different domains $j,j'$.
-Below is an extension of domain discrepancies useful to accommodate such commonalities.
+As seen in \Cref{ex:beyond-module-TR}, the discrepancy structure in the sequential setting may identify mechanisms across different positions of source and target.
+Below is an extension of the discrepancy notion that accommodates such commonalities.